lBedrockl/Pixel-Quest-Level-Editor/README.txt

 Level must have a Blue door (Start) and a Red Door (End)

-Max size of a level is 3x3 rooms, 2x2 rooms are already super laggy
+Max size of a level is 3x5, 2x2 is already super laggy

 Tutorials: not yet